dfmorrison/pyactup/doc/index.rst

 ============

 PyACTUp is a lightweight Python implementation of a subset of the ACT-R  [#f1]_ cognitive architecture’s Declarative Memory, suitable for incorporating into other Python models and applications.
-It is inspired by the ACT-UP [#f2]_ cognitive modeling toolbox.
+Its creation was inspired by the ACT-UP [#f2]_ cognitive modeling toolbox.

 Typically PyACTUp is used by creating an experimental framework, or connecting to an existing experiment,